-The table below shows certain information regarding the beneficial ownership of shares of our common stock as of April 24, 2019 by (1) each of our directors, (2) each of our executive officers, and (3) all of our directors and executive officers as a group.
+The table below shows certain information regarding the beneficial ownership of shares of our common stock as of April 24, 2020 by (1) each of our directors, (2) each of our executive officers, and (3) all of our directors and executive officers as a group.

-Number of Shares Percent of Class

-Name of Beneficial Owner (1) Beneficially Owned (1) Beneficially Owned (2)
+Name of Beneficial Owner (1) Number of Shares Beneficially Owned (1) Percent of Class Beneficially Owned (2)

-Steven M. Anderson 18,500

-Michael D. Popielec 883,622 (3) 1.7%
+Michael D. Popielec 911,955 (3) 1.7%

 Thomas L. Saeli 60,446

-Robert W. Shaw II 52,000
+Robert W. Shaw II 53,500

 Ranjit C. Singh 79,801

-Bradford T. Whitmore 5,363,073 (4) 34.1%
+Bradford T. Whitmore 5,513,073 (4) 34.7%

-Philip A. Fain 232,230 (5)
+Philip A. Fain 256,668 (5)

-All Directors and Executive Officers as a group (7 6,689,672 (6) 37.7%
+All Directors and Executive Officers as a group (6 persons) 6,875,443 38.2%

-persons)

-\Less than 1%
+Less than 1%

-- (1) Except as otherwise indicated, the shareholders named in this table have sole voting and investment power with respect to the shares of our common stock beneficially owned by them.
-The information provided in this table is based upon information provided to us by such shareholders.
+- (1) Except as otherwise indicated, the stockholders named in this table have sole voting and investment power with respect to the shares of our common stock beneficially owned by them.
+The information provided in this table is based upon information provided to us by such stockholders.
 The table reports beneficial ownership for our directors and executive officers in accordance with Rule 13d-3 under the Exchange Act.
 This means all our securities over which directors and executive officers directly or indirectly have or share voting or investment power are listed as beneficially owned.
-The amounts also include shares that may be acquired by exercise of stock options prior to July 21, 2019, which shares are referred to in the footnotes to this table as "shares subject to options that may be exercised." - (2) Based on 15,735,663 shares issued and outstanding.
-Percentages exclude shares subject to options that may be exercised by Directors and Executive Officers. - (3) The amount shown includes 613,334 shares subject to options that may be exercised by Mr. Popielec prior to July 21, 2019. - (4) See "Security Ownership of Certain Beneficial Owners".

-- (5) The amount shown includes 140,001 shares subject to options that may be exercised by Mr. Fain prior July 21, 2019. - (6) The amount shown includes 753,335 shares subject to options that may be exercised by Directors and Executive Officers.
+The amounts also include shares that may be acquired by exercise of stock options prior to July 25, 2020 (sixty days from May 26, 2020 date of record), which shares are referred to in the footnotes to this table as "shares subject to options that may be exercised." - (2) Based on 15,879,284 shares issued and outstanding. - (3) The amount shown includes 641,667 shares subject to options that may be exercised by Mr. Popielec prior to July 25, 2020. - (4) See "Security Ownership of Certain Beneficial Owners" above. - (5) The amount shown includes 161,668 shares subject to options that may be exercised by Mr. Fain prior to July 25, 2020.